 - Provide up-to-date data to the EMC for market clearing purpose.

 The timely submission of accurate and complete data is critical to participate in the NEMS.
 This is also necessary for real-time operation of the power system, outage planning, and stability and security assessment applications.
-Register for a Generation Facility.
+Register for a Generation Facility with the Energy Market Company (EMC).

 NEMS Data Exchange between PSO & EMC